wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 ## Add Duo as a Connection in Asgardeo

-Follow the steps below to integrate Duo as a connection in Asgardeo.
+Next, you need to register Duo as a connection in Asgardeo.
+To do so, follow the steps below.

 1. Log in to the [Asgardeo Console](https://console.asgardeo.io/) as an adminstrator.
 2. Navigate to **Connections** from the left-hand panel